fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 16
 ### Cookbooks as historical sources
 The below readings will help you do the upcoming [Cookbook Analysis](cookbook-analysis) assignment.
 So read them with USING them in mind, not for writing a response about them.
-- Lecture on the cultural value of cookbooks and how to analyze them
 - Ken Albala, [Cookbooks as Historical Documents](https://www-oxfordhandbooks-com.libproxy.unm.edu/view/10.1093/oxfordhb/9780199729937.001.0001/oxfordhb-9780199729937-e-13).
 - Rachel A. Snell, [As North American as Pumpkin Pie: Cookbooks and the Development of National Cuisine in North America, 1796-1854](https://www.erudit.org/fr/revues/cuizine/2014-v5-n2-cuizine01533/1026771ar/).